- Status: Adopted

 - Location: Korea

-- Destination: Unknown
+- Destination: Vancouver

 Yejoo was found roaming the streets, likely abandoned.
 We know she once had a home who cared enough to have her microchipped.
 However, when scanned the phone number was not registered, and there was no effort or people who came forward looking for a missing dog.
 After failing to reunite her with her lost family, she was scheduled to be euthanized.
 She currently lives with a foster family in Korea.